CosmWasm/docs-deprecated/tutorials/storage/indexes.md

 ## storage-plus indexing {#storage-plus-indexing}

 Solution above will do the work but not optimal.
-Too much code complexity and manuel work.
+Too much code complexity and manual work.
 This is where [storage-plus/IndexedMap](https://github.com/CosmWasm/cw-plus/blob/main/packages/storage-plus/src/indexed_map.rs) comes in to the play. `IndexedMap` is a storage handler that indexes internally.
 Two types of indexes
 available: [Unique Indexes](#unique-indexes) and [Multi Indexes](#multi-indexes)